lightelligence-io/react/src/content/DynamicList/DynamicList.md

-The **DynamicList** is used allow a number of similar entries.
+The **DynamicList** allows a number of similar entries.
 Use `onChange` callback to keep track of the user input. `onSubmit` is called when the user clicks the submit button.

 The default element is `V2Input`.
 You need to specify a label for the element using the `inputProps` attribute.
 The label will be used for each input element shown to the user.